amanzi/amanzi/Docker/README-Docker.md

 # How to use the Docker files contained in this directory

-Currently, the Amanzi/ATS Docker image stack consists of three different images:
+Currently, the Amanzi-ATS Docker image stack consists of three different images:
 1) A "base" image containing compilers, CMake, and compiled versions of the third party libraries (metsi/amanzi-tpls)
 2) An image containing a compiled verison of amanzi (metsi/amanzi)
 3) An image containing a compiled version of ats (metsi/ats)